rooty0/backup-utils/README.md

 ###mysql.sh

 This script performs backup of MySQL databases.
 It also cleans old backups and can compress backup file to save some disk space for you.
+By defaut it performs backup for every single database but you can specify excludes.
+This is really convenient you'll like it.

 Output example: